This easy to make carrot and red lentil soup spiced with Thai red curry hits the spot when you need a little warming from the inside out.

 Instructions

-- Stir in the carrots, lentils, water and coconut milk.
-Bring to a boil, then turn the heat to low and simmer, (stirring occasionally) for 20 minutes, until the soup has thickened.
+- Stir in the carrots, lentils, broth or water and coconut milk.
+Bring to a boil, then turn the heat to low and simmer, (stirring occasionally) for 20 minutes, until lentils and carrots are tender.

-- Remove from heat.
-Place half of the soup into a high speed blender and puree until very smooth.
-Return pureed soup to the pot and stir to combine.
-Reheat if necessary or serve the soup in bowls and garnish with a spoonful of yogurt and a drizzle of oil.
+- Place half of the soup into a high speed blender and puree until smooth.
+Return pureed soup to pot and stir to combine.
+Reheat if necessary or serve the soup in bowls and garnish with a spoonful of yogurt and a sprinkle of cilantro.

 Recommended Products